Discrete integrable systems associated with relativistic collisions: Conclusion

 The transfer maps of the Yang--Baxter maps and the periodic reductions of the quadrilateral equations correspond to periodic boundary conditions on two-dimensional lattices.
 Nevertheless, a similar approach to \cite{CCZ,CZ} can be considered to study reflection maps and fixed boundary value problems for the discrete collision systems.
 Furthermore, various non-commutative and anti-commutative solutions of the Yang--Baxter equation appear in literature \cite{AdamPap,ABS2,Doli,KasKoul,sokkoul}.
 It would be interesting to examine the existence of non-commutative analogues of the collision Yang--Baxter maps and the corresponding 3D consistent equations.

-Finally, the interpretation from a physics point of view of standard integrability features (e.g. soliton/breather solutions, symmetries and conservation laws) of the presented discrete systems and their continuous counterparts, with regard to chains of relativistic colliding particles, is not yet very clear to the author and deserves future investigation.
+{ Proceeding to higher-dimensional collision problems requires extra information regarding the colliding particles and equivalent parametric invariant conditions.
+The existence of higher-dimensional refactorization problems which reproduce such conditions, in addition to the conservation of momentum-energy, and result in quadrirational maps and affine linear systems of equations is left for future research.
+It is expected that higher-dimensional systems representing elastic collisions will be integrable as well.
+However, the interpretation from a physics point of view of standard integrability features (e.g. soliton/breather solutions, symmetries and conservation laws) of discrete collision systems and their continuous counterparts, with regard to chains of relativistic colliding particles, is not yet very clear to the author and deserves further investigation.}